gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 ## Historical Context

 The Uncertainty Principle was formulated by Werner Heisenberg in 1927 as part of his work on quantum mechanics.
 It challenged the classical concept of determinism, which assumes that all events can be predicted with certainty.
 This principle marked a significant shift away from Newtonian physics and towards the probabilistic nature of quantum mechanics.

+## Related Principles

+The uncertainty principle is closely tied to concepts like wave-particle duality, superposition, and entanglement.
+These principles collectively form the foundation of quantum mechanics, illustrating how they interrelate and influence each other.

 ## Key Concepts